xkcd Tasks Source: xkcd

 Tue Apr 23 How does ChatGPT work? (slides)

-Thu Apr 25 Conclusion (slides) Homework 4 due
+Thu Apr 25 Conclusion (summary, slides) Homework 4 due

 Fri Apr 26 Section: Final Exam preparation